 It's been a long, long time in getting here, Trinidad and Tobago.
 But here we are.

-The idea that it's okay to call someone struggling with depression 'weak' or let them know that they 'should just get over it' or they 'too happy' is part of why we're losing people to that disease.
+We have normalized insensitivity, ignorance, and apathy in our society.
+The idea that it's okay to call someone struggling with depression 'weak' or let them know that they 'should just get over it' or they 'too happy' is part of why we're losing people to depression.

-The idea that it's okay to blame abuse victims for the abuse they receive: 'you shoulda know better', 'that's just how some men are', 'what you do to get him vex?', 'you need to calm him down', 'well, you get him vex in the first place', is part of why domestic violence in our country is climbing.
+The idea that it's okay to blame abuse victims for the abuse they receive: 'you shoulda know better', 'that's just how some men are', 'what you do to get him vex?', 'you need to calm him down', 'well, you get him vex in the first place', is part of why gender-based violence in our country is climbing.

-The fact that it's okay to say about someone who's suicidal that they 'just looking for attention' and refuse to be kinder towards them and less judgmental is part of why suicidal people feel even worse in their lowest moments.
+The fact that it's okay to say about someone who's suicidal that they 'just looking for attention' and refuse to be kinder towards them and less judgmental is part of why suicidal people can feel even worse in their lowest moments.

 It's #notokay.
 None of this is okay.

 And we don't even have to make big changes to take our country in a different direction.
 All we have to do is learn, educate ourselves, and then have the courage and compassion to stand up and say, no, this is #notokay.
-Our silence will only validate these toxic attitudes, that may or may not affect you-- but definitely affect people around you.
+Our silence will only validate these attitudes, that may or may not affect you-- but definitely affect people around you.